• Inbound Receiving Systems vs Outbound Shipping

 Sure, many warehouses are automating by adding small armies of picking robots and moveable shelves, all operated by a central software system.
 But that is a fairly advanced level of automation.
 Many smaller-scale automation projects realize a positive ROI much faster and can solve warehouse bottleneck issues.

 Take the simple steps of measuring the dimensions and weight of a packed box and then printing and applying the appropriate label for carrier pick-up.
-These are all functions that can be done easily and automatically with StreamTech’s end of line Sprinter™, which can process about 15 cartons per minute.
+These are all functions that can be done easily and automatically with StreamTech’s end-of-line Sprinter™, which can process about 15 cartons per minute.
 At that rate, the system can finish about 7,200 cartons in a typical 8-hour shift (with no breaks, naturally!)

 While not as exciting as a small fleet of robots, the Sprinter™ fits the bill for automation: It can scale easily as the fulfillment center grows, it can work flexibly, and it frees up not only labor but also space that would otherwise be needed for people to sort, measure, and label packages.
-And this is just one example of a “small scale” automation that can realize an ROI much more quickly—typically in the first year or two.
+And this is just one example of a “small-scale” automation that can realize an ROI much more quickly—typically in the first year or two.

 There is some good news.
-A recent report stated that in the U.S. over $9B is being invested to construct new warehouse space.
+A recent report stated that in the U.S., over $9B is being invested to construct new warehouse space.
 This type of reporting tells us that at least some companies recognize the importance of investing in this area of their business.

 Re-imagine what your warehouse can do!
 StreamTech Engineering believes that efficient warehouse fulfillment is a pivotal part of any successful business.
 We are passionate about designing and implementing practical, cost-effective fulfillment automation systems that deliver a return on investment for our customers.
 Our goal is to change the way companies perceive their warehouse, making it a key to their ongoing success and growth.